hmccarty/machine_art/README.md

-# AI Art
+# Machine Art
-Experimenting with various networks used to generate art from captions or other images.
+Experimenting with various neural networks used to generate art from captions or other images.